Reality Bites: Critical reception

-The film received mixed reviews.
-Review aggregator Rotten Tomatoes reports that 64% of 59 critics gave the film a positive review, with a rating average of 6.1/10.
+The film received positive reviews.
+Review aggregator Rotten Tomatoes reports that 62% of 60 critics gave the film a positive review, with a rating average of 6.1/10.
 The site's consensus states: "Reality Bites may be too slick to fulfill its promise as a profound statement on Generation X, but an appealing ensemble and romantic sizzle make for an entertaining dive into the ennui of youth."
 On Metacritic the film has a score of 67 out of 100 based on reviews from 26 critics.
 Audiences surveyed by CinemaScore gave the film a grade B+ on scale of A to F.

 Caryn James, in her review for The New York Times wrote, "Like the generation it presents so appealingly, it doesn't see any point in getting all bent out of shape and overambitious.
 But it knows how to hang out and have a great time".
 In his review for The Washington Post, Desson Howe wrote, "By aiming specifically—and accurately—at characters in their twenties, debuting screenwriter Helen Childress and first-time director Stiller achieve something even greater: they encapsulate an era".
 Time magazine's Richard Schickel wrote, "the movie bobs along on this stream of funny offhandedness, never losing its balance.
 If it's 10 o'clock, and you want to know where your supposedly grownup children are, this is a good place to look for them".

 When asked in 2007 how well Reality Bites had aged, Janeane Garofalo replied, "I think it means a lot more to people younger than me.
 I was not the target audience.
 I was 29 playing a 21-year-old, so I don't think I understand why younger people like it."

 In 2013, Stiller proposed a television series sequel.

 The film is recognized by American Film Institute in these lists: